stefansson30952/CPEN431A9AutomaticEc2Deployment/README.md

+# The goal of the repo

+When testing your CPEN 431 solution you have to run EC2 Instances and a C6A.8Xlarge costs about 1$ an hour.
+To reduce development costs the code in this repo will automatically set up AWS infastructure to automatically start your ec2 instance when you click start on a step function in the AWS console.
+After 40 minutes the same step function will trigger and turn off your ec2 instances.

 # How to Deploy the solution

-Go into cdk-stack.ts and add the RSA key required to access your ec2 instances
+Go into cdk/bin/cdk-stack.ts and add the RSA key required to access your ec2 instances

 1. cd cdk
 2. configure your aws credentials